01 of 03

 San Diego June Events

-Humphreys by the Bay Concerts: A fun outdoor summer concert series held on Shelter Island from June through mid-October.
+Humphreys by the Bay Concerts: A fun outdoor summer concert series held on Shelter Island from mid-April through mid-October.

 Old Globe Theatre: Mid-June through late September, they stage outdoor Shakespeare productions in a reproduction of his original Globe Theatre.